Contact FAQ Help News Page index Search Site map

 Doonesbury

 Probably my favorite strip since years.
 We’ve kind of evolved and grown together.
 In the early days my hero was Zonker.
-Zonker has however not evolved over all these years, contrary to the other denizens of the Doonesbury universe – they marry, divorce, have kids and die and, in general, engage with and are involved in the society (even if it is a society several of them are very critical of).
-At present I possibly feel closer to Mike.
-This is quintessential American critical and political satire, always on top of things and with a critical angle on people and issues both inside and outside of the Beltway (which may be why this strip unfortunately has a limited audience outside of the USA). [access: website|Cast Bios]
+Zonker has however not evolved over all these years, contrary to most of the other denizens of the Doonesbury universe – they marry, divorce, have kids and die and, in general, engage with and are involved in the society (even if it is a society several of them are very critical of).
+Following a period of strong interest in the global and hilarious exploits of Uncle Duke, at the present time I feel closer to Mike.
+This is quintessential American critical and political satire, always on top of things and with a critical angle on people and issues both inside and outside of the “Beltway” (which may be one reason why the strip has a limited audience outside of United States). [access: website | Cast Bios]

 The new dictionary of cultural literacy

-Although written from within as well as being aimed at the American culture, this reference work actually has a much broader appeal in its aim to provide the touchstone of being an involved citizen in a globalized and multicultural world.
+Although written from within as well as being aimed at American culture, this reference work actually has a much broader appeal in its aim to provide the touchstone of being an involved citizen in a globalized and multicultural world.
 Citation: Hirsch Jr., E. D., et al., eds.
 2002.
 3rd ed.
 Bartleby. [access]

 Phrases.co.uk